SupakornSJB/dotfiles/readme.md

 This is the repository where I keep my config and dotfiles. <br/>

-Instruction on how to use can be seen below
+Instruction on how to use can be seen below.

 # Usage

-1. Clone this repo into the home directory (Or any directory you want, but change the directory path in the next step from ~/.dotfiles to other)
+1. Clone this repo into the home directory.
+(Or any directory you want, but change the directory path in the next step from ~/.dotfiles to other)
 ```
   git clone git@github.com:SupakornSJB/dotfiles.git .dotfiles
 ```

-2. To use the dotfiles, Clone this repo and create symlinks from the .dotfiles directory to your .config directory (or other directory depending on the file)<br/>
+2. To use the dotfiles, Create symlinks from the .dotfiles directory to your .config directory. (or other directory depending on the file)<br/>

 Use the following commands
 ```